arjunlubana/redux-tasks/README.md

-# redux-experimentation
+# Redux Tasks

-I am starting to learn redux so I thought it was a good idea to publish this here.
+I am starting to learn redux so I thought it was a good idea to create a static website using redux state management

 # Details